Get the solid technical and professional basis you need to build a career in the different branches of computing, with our foundation degree course.

 Additionally you’ll be ready for the professional workplace, with a sound knowledge of the relevant methods and practices, strong planning, administration and problem-solving skills, and the ability to work effectively with fellow team members.

-Complete this course and you can transfer to year three of either our BSc (Hons) Computer Science course, taught in Cambridge or Kings Lynn, or BSc (Hons) Computing and Information Systems, taught in Peterborough.
+Complete this course and you can transfer to year three of either our BEng (Hons) Computer Science course, taught in Cambridge, or BSc (Hons) Computing and Information Systems, taught in Peterborough.

 Our graduates have gone on the successful careers in many areas of computing, including applications development, programming, database development, web infrastructure and applications, business systems, project management, networking and user support.

 They’re also working in many different industries, including defence, health, business and telecommunications.

 Work experience is an important aspect of this course and we work closely with local employers, both to create placement opportunities and continually develop the course’s content.

 We’ll assess your progress using exams and essay assignments, as well as your presentations, case studies and performance in group work, on placement and in lab-based tasks.